-The Northern Territory Office of Disability is a part of the Department of Health and has responsibility for the provision of specialist disability support services for people with disability in the Territory.
+The Office of Disability is responsible for the provision of specialist support services for people with disability in the Northern Territory (NT).

-The Office of Disability works in partnership with a number of key stakeholders as part of undertaking the above key functions, these include:
+The Office of Disability works in partnership with key stakeholders to provide the above functions, these include:

 - Northern Territory Government agencies

 The following legislation covers disability rights, carer rights and disability services.

 The Disability Services National Minimum Data Set (DS NMDS) is a national collection of comparable data about services provided under the National Disability Agreement (NDA).